karankkr3/daily_task/README.md

 3) Apply external css file into html by using npm
 5) Read one txt file from that content remove all vowels and write updated content in new file

+#02-08-2021 task
+Do the following task in NODE
+Make a form and validate the following fields in a form Name : Only alphabets should be allowed
+Mobile number : Only numbers are allowed Entered number must be of 10 digits Email : Email format
+DOB : Take input type as date and disable all dates after 2002 year till today’s date and also user is not allowed to enter date after 2002 year manually in a box
+Password :
+Confirm Password : Must check boh the fields should be equal and if it is not equal immediately should alert “Password not matching” before moving to next field
+Address : take textarea

+Make sure all the fields are reuired and use placeholder attribute